 FAQsWhat do I need from you?

 - The photos should give a good idea of the person’s height, build and hair style.
-At least one profile photo (that’s a shot taken from the side at close range) is essential because I need to see the forehead, nose and chin.
+At least one shot of the face from an angle and at least one profile photo of the face (that’s a shot taken from the side at close range) is essential because I need to see the forehead, nose and chin.
 You can direct me to some snaps on Facebook or Instagram if there are good photos on there.

 - If it’s not clear from the photos then please provide some info – are they whippet thin or enviably curvy?
 Retroussé nose or gigantic hooter?
 Lustrous curls or bald as a coot?
 You get the idea…

-- Please tell me what the person is like and what they like to do.
-A brief description will do fine.
+- Please tell me what the person is like, what they do for a living, how they spend their free time and if they have any funny foibles, A brief description will do fine.
 I’ll pick and choose from the intel you provide.

 - If you’d like to specify an outfit, please do.
 It all helps to capture the likeness.